ghaerr/microwindows/Readme.md

 both Win32 and Nano-X (X11-like) APIs for clipped graphics drawing in windows on Linux, OSX, EMSCRIPTEN, Android and other platforms.
 It is Open Source and licenced under the the Mozilla Public License.
-For creating GUIs, the Win32 builtin controls and TinyWidget's Nano-X controls are included.
+For creating GUIs, the Win32 builtin controls and TinyWidget's controls based on Nano-X are included.
 FLTK can be used with the X11 compability library NX11.
-GUI toolkits that can be used with the Nano-X API are FLTK and the

 This is an overview of the system: